DistributedCollective/FastBTC/README.md

 export const apiKey = "...";

-5. Set the block number of Btc test or mainnet on config/store.json from which polling should start {
+5. Set the block number of Btc test- or mainnet on config/store.json from which polling should start {
 	"lastBlockNumber": 1897463
 }